vibe007/Autodesk-Viewer-Level-of-Detail-Client/README.md

   client_secret: process.env.CONSUMERSECRET || '<replace with your consumer secret>';
   ```
-* Get the URN from one of executing LOD_server and put it in /www/index.js, "defaultUrn".
+* Get the URN of one LOD by executing LOD_server (in a different [repository](https://git.autodesk.com/t-vaviv/LOD_server)) and put it in /www/index.js, "defaultUrn" variable.
 The remaining LODs are computed dynamically and the URNs of those models need not be provided.
-Instead, edit www/Viewing.Extension.Workshop.js and modify the variable "var LODs" with the versions you have translated (via LOD_server).
+Instead, in www/Viewing.Extension.Workshop.js modify the variable "var LODs" with the versions you have translated (via LOD_server).
 * Run the server from the Node.js console, by running the following command: <br />
   ```
   node server.js
   ```
-* Connect to you local server using a WebGL-compatible browser: [http://localhost:3000/](http://localhost:3000/)
+* Connect to your local server using a WebGL-compatible browser: [http://localhost:3000/](http://localhost:3000/)

-* Interact with the model, and if the frame rate is good, a higher LOD will automatically be loaded and swapped in asynchronously.
+* Interact with the model, and if the frame rate is greater than the "_maxFPS" parameter in www/Viewing.Extension.Workshop.js, a higher LOD will automatically be loaded and swapped in.

-## Options

-You can work with production or staging Autodesk View and Data environments.
-By default, the project is setup with the production server.

-## License

-That samples are licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
-Please see the [LICENSE](LICENSE) file for full details.

 ## Written by

 Written by Vaibhav Vavilala  <br />
 (Autodesk Intern Developer Evangelist, 2016)